mayaanne/foundations/week-3/README.md

 [Home](../README.md)

-# Week Three
+# Sprint Three

-This week is all about JavaScript and Emotional Intelligence!
+This Sprint is all about JavaScript and Emotional Intelligence!
 Its a big week, so dive on in.

 ## Tech